danthegoodman1/raftd/README.md

 ## Monitoring raftd

 You can monitor raftd at `/hc` (health check) and `/rc` (readiness check) endpoints.
 `/hc` is used to determine whether the API is alive, `/rc` is when raftd is ready to process requests.
+Note that `/rc` will not return a `200` (ready) until it has contacted your `/Ready` endpoint and received a `200` response.

 You can monitor these both automatically (e.g. kubernetes monitors), and with your app.
 Specifically, monitoring the `/rc` endpoint with your app after you've already returned a `200` response from your `/Ready` endpoint will let you know if raftd shut down for any reason.
 It will return a `500` with the body `shut down`, and it will not recover.
 In this case, you should crash your application.

+If you are unable to contact raftd (e.g. it has crashed), you should also crash your application.

 You can see the various readiness states in the `ReadinessCheck` function in [http_server.go](http_server/http_server.go).